-Explores the autobiographical method of logotherapy used by Viktor Frankl in Man’s Search for Meaning and in his autobiography Recollections.
+Exploring the autobiographical method of logotherapy used by Viktor Frankl in Man’s Search for Meaning and in his autobiography Recollections.

-Describes the existential dynamics of the human spirit and the application of logotherapy principles in situations of existential vacuum, existential distress and existential frustration.
+Contemplating the existential dynamics of the human spirit and the application of logotherapy principles in situations of existential vacuum, existential distress and existential frustration.

-Discusses how to apply logotherapy and existential analysis in the tragic triad of suffering (pain, guilt and loss) to help find meaning in suffering.
+Reflecting on the the tragic triad of suffering (pain, guilt and loss) to help find meaning in suffering.

-Talks about the need for the search for meaning in the world today and the empirical research in logotherapy and existential analysis.
+Considering about the need for the search for meaning in the world today and the empirical research in logotherapy and existential analysis.